Fast 800 Diet: What is the 800 Calorie Diet and is it sustainable?

 What is the Fast 800 Diet?

-The Fast 800 Diet is a weight loss programme developed by Dr Michael Moseley that centres around eating 800 calories per day for a short period, prioritising nutrient-dense, whole foods.
+The Fast 800 Diet is a weight loss programme developed by Dr Michael Mosley that centres around eating 800 calories per day for a short period, prioritising nutrient-dense, whole foods.

 Unlike traditional crash diets that focus on calorie reduction, the Fast 800 Diet is designed to be nutritionally balanced, helping to preserve muscle mass and support overall health during weight loss.
 The programme is rooted in the principles of the Mediterranean diet, which is widely associated with improved heart health, better blood sugar control and reduced inflammation.